terraref/reference-data/experiment-trait-data-visualizer/README.md

 The web interface is served as a [Flask](http://flask.pocoo.org/) application.
 It serves svgs rendered by Pygal for each variable, as well as a timeline made from data in the managements enpoint of the BETYdb API.

+The dependencies can be found in requirements.txt, install with 'pip install -r requirements.txt'